linode/docs/docs/guides/web-servers/lemp/how-to-install-the-lemp-stack-on-ubuntu-18-04/index.md

 modified_by:
   name: Linode
 published: 2018-06-04
-title: 'How to Install the LEMP Stack on Ubuntu 18.04'
+title: 'Installing the LEMP Stack on Ubuntu 18.04'
-h1_title: 'Installing the LEMP Stack on Ubuntu 18.04'
+title_meta: 'How to Install the LEMP Stack on Ubuntu 18.04'
 image: How-to-Install-LEMP-Stack-on-Ubuntu-1804_1200x631.png
 relations:
     platform: